biazhong/test/files/Procedure File.md

   - Keys are parameter names, and values are the corresponding values specified in the GUI.
 - **`replication`**: An integer that records the number of times the procedure has been applied to solve the problem.
   - Useful for managing random number seeds or implementing Common Random Numbers.

+**Selection Process**
+Based on the information provided in the arguments, users must implement a custom selection process, which includes defining how the procedure leverages Ray for parallelization.
+For guidance on programming and using Ray, refer to the official <a href="https://docs.ray.io/en/latest/index.html>Ray</a> website.

 **Return**